dougdyson/katas/challenges/addingBigNumbers/notes.md

 #### **Takeaways**
 By attempting to be more explicit and use reduceRight, I ended up spreading out the conditions and making the code more difficult to read and debug.
 I also ended up writing more code than necessary.

-A key takeaway is to consolidate logic wherevever possible.
-This is a good idea in general, but it is especially important when writing code that is meant to be readable and debuggable.
+A key takeaway is to consolidate logic wherevever possible, to make the code readable and debuggable.

 ### Version 2
 Am going to do a rewrite and use these lessons learned.